This post may contain affiliate links. Please read my disclosure for more information.

 If set up with direct debit, these payments are going to keep going out without you even realizing it.

 If you discover any old subscriptions, cancel them immediately.
-Additionally, take a look at how many subscriptions you are using, and decide whether you really need them.
+Look for unnecessary expenses you can eliminate.
+Additionally, take a look at how many subscriptions and streaming services you are using, and decide whether you really need them.

 Work out which streaming service has more movies and shows that you are likely to watch, and cancel the others.
-Trust me, this will make all the difference in the long run.
+Trust me, this will make all the difference in the long run and will help free up extra money.

 More reading: How Much is $20 an Hour a Year?